Marcia-Free/Dog-Breed-4-You/README.md

       - Address what, if anything, you would change or add to what you have today.
       - Present any code you would like to highlight.
 7. *OPTIONAL, BUT RECOMMENDED*: Write a blog post about the project and process.

-Projects need to be approved prior to launching into them, so take some time to brainstorm project options that will fulfill the requirements above.
-You must have a minimum of four [user stories](https://en.wikipedia.org/wiki/User_story) to help explain how a user will interact with your app.
-A user story should follow the general structure of `"As a <role>, I want <goal/desire> so that <benefit>"`.
-For example, if we were creating an app to randomly choose nearby restaurants on Yelp, we might write:

-* As a user, I want to be able to enter my name to retrieve my records
-* As a user, I want to enter a location and be given a random nearby restaurant suggestion
-* As a user, I should be able to reject a suggestion and not see that restaurant suggestion again
-* As a user, I want to be able to save to and retrieve a list of favorite restaurant suggestions